samuelbulman/strava/README.md

 This project was designed to leverage Postgres as a database storage solution.
 You will ideally have access to a user that has write privilegs in a Postgres db instance.
 If you do not, please contribute/request a new db module to work with.

 ### Packages
 This project leverages a few third party libraries.
-To prime your local environment, it is recommended to create a virtual environment, activate it, and run the following command: `pip install -r requirements.txt`
+To prime your local environment _after_ cloning a local copy of this repository, it is recommended to create a virtual environment, activate it, and run the following command: `pip install -r requirements.txt`